cloudflare/cloudflare-docs/content/support/Troubleshooting/Restoring Visitor IPs/Restoring original visitor IPs.md

 `Visitor IP - Cloudflare IP - [04/Dec/2014:23:18:15 -0500] - "GET / HTTP/1.1" - 200 - 1895 - 193d704b85200296-SJC`

-See this third-party tutorial on restoring original visitor IP with [Magento and Cloudflare](https://tall-paul.co.uk/2012/03/02/magento-show-remote-ip-when-using-cloudflare/).
+Refer to this third-party tutorial on restoring original visitor IP with [Magento and Cloudflare](https://tall-paul.co.uk/2012/03/02/magento-show-remote-ip-when-using-cloudflare/).

 Similarly, Cloudflare did not write this [Magento extension](https://marketplace.magento.com/), but some of our customers have found it helpful.